I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nf-wdfobject-wdfobjectcreate.md

 For more information about the <b>WdfObjectCreate</b> method, see <a href="https://msdn.microsoft.com/d3356d3f-8110-44dd-b4a2-36265f5a1714">Using General Framework Objects</a>.

-The following code example initializes an WDF_OBJECT_ATTRIBUTES structure and creates a general framework object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |